mit-pdos/fscq/README.md

 - The `security` branch contains the source code for the SFSCQ file system and the DiskSec sealed block framework, roughly corresponding to the OSDI 2018 paper.

+## Security branch

+The security branch reflects the second version of DiskSec and SFSCQ, as mentioned in the OSDI 2018 paper.
+This version is a work in progress and has several unfinished proofs.